denen99/fastly-lambda/README.md

 The second special field is "timestamp".
 NewRelic can accept a timestamp field that correlates to the timestamp of the event, versus the time of the API request.
 Additionally, you need to specify a "dateformat" config parameter which will allow the app to convert the date format in the logfile to a proper Epoch time format.
 If there is no timestamp in the provided fields, NewRelic will just use the timestamp of the event.

+## Testing

+You can create an application.test.conf to simulate your actual configuration.
+You can then modify any of the unit tests with some of your own data to confirm your regexes are working as expected.
+Simply run `sbt test` once you update.

 ## Lambda

 A few things to keep in mind when deploying your app in Lambda.